gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithm-analysis.md

 **What is a log again**?

-A logarithm can be though of this inverse of an exponent.
-It is the quantity representing the power to which a fixed number (the base) must be raised to produce a given number.
-For example the log with base 2 of 8 is 3 because 2^3 = 8.
-The log of base 10 of 10000 is 4 because 10^4 = 10000.
+A logarithm can be thought of as the inverse of an exponent.
+It is the power to which a fixed number (the base) must be raised to produce a given number.
+For example we say the log with base 2 of 8 is 3 because 2<sup>3</sup> = 8.
+The log of base 10 of 10000 is 4 because 10<sup>4</sup> = 10000.

 ![Log example](images/problem-solving__log-example.png)

 What does this mean practically speaking?
-In a coding problem if we reduce the size of a problem by dividing the remaining input at a constant rate with each iteration we often get a time complexity involving a logarithm.
+In a coding problem, if we reduce the size of a problem by dividing the remaining input at a constant rate with each iteration we often get a time complexity involving a logarithm.

 Taking an [example from Stack Overflow](https://stackoverflow.com/questions/2307283/what-does-olog-n-mean-exactly/2307314#2307314), a physical example of a logathmic algorithm is: